Nic-Horton/initiative-finder/README.md

 ## About The Project
 <a name="about-the-project"></a>

-This project was created to be the solution to the hardship of tracking inititative in Pathfinder.
+This project was created to be the solution to the hardship of tracking initiative in Pathfinder 2e.
 Tracking has never been easier with InitFindr!
-GMs, new and seasoned, will be able to focus more on the story and less on the Math!
+Game Masters, new and seasoned, will be able to focus more on the story and less on the Math!

 Here's why:
 * Character and Monster creation